Nuitka/Nuitka/Developer_Manual.rst

 For Loops
 +++++++++

-The for loops use normal assignments and handle the iterator that is implicit in the code explicitly.
+The ``for`` loops use normal assignments and handle the iterator that is implicit in the code explicitly.

 .. code-block:: python

-    for x,y in iterable:
+    for x, y in iterable:
         if something( x ):
             break
     else: